14th Pennsylvania Cavalry Regiment: Early action

 On July 2, 1863, a Union command was attacked by 1,700 Confederate soldiers and nearly surrounded near its camp in Beverly.
-Two squadrons of the 14th Pennsylvania Cavalry, under the command of Major Gibson, were sent to Harris' assistance, and arrived about 4 mi north of Beverly around 3:00 am on July 3.
+Two squadrons of the 14th Pennsylvania Cavalry, under the command of Major Gibson, were sent to Beverly, and arrived about 4 mi north of town around 3:00 am on July 3.
 They surprised Confederate infantry along the Cheat River at about 8:00 am, and drove them back to a breastworks containing 4,000 men.
 Around noon, Averell arrived with a battery and his three mounted infantry regiments, and drove the Confederate force south.
 More skirmishing was conducted on July 4 near Huttonville (now known as Huttonsville) as the Confederates were driven further south.
 Fighting ended in rain around midnight, and the Union force returned to Webster in the morning.

-After the Battle of Gettysburg, the regiment was involved with pursuing Robert E. Lee's Army of Northern Virginia that was retreating from Pennsylvania to Virginia.
+Although not at the Battle of Gettysburg, the regiment was involved with pursuing Robert E. Lee's Army of Northern Virginia as it was retreating from the battle in Pennsylvania to Virginia.
 On July 4, Major Foley led a force of 300 men (including men from the 14th Pennsylvania Cavalry and other regiments) that burned a Potomac River bridge and captured enemy soldiers.
 The remaining portion of Averell's brigade boarded an eastbound train on July 8, and reported to Cumberland, Maryland.
 On July 13, Colonel Schoonmaker led most of the regiment as it was involved with capturing one of Lee's supply wagon trains and several hundred prisoners.
 Foley's detachment rejoined the regiment shortly after July 15.
 On July 19, the regiment confronted Major General Jubal Early's Confederate division near Hedgesville, but retreated to Martinsburg after Early tried to move around the Union flank.